trilemma-dev/SecureXPC/README.md

 SecureXPC provides an easy way to perform secure XPC Mach Services communication.
 [`Codable`](https://developer.apple.com/documentation/swift/codable) conforming types are used to send messages and receive replies.
-This framework is ideal for communicating with privileged executables installed via [`SMJobBless`](https://developer.apple.com/documentation/servicemanagement/1431078-smjobbless).
+This framework is ideal for communicating with helper tools installed via [`SMJobBless`](https://developer.apple.com/documentation/servicemanagement/1431078-smjobbless).

 # Usage
-The envisioned pattern when using this framework is to define routes in a shared file, create a server in one executable (or app) and register these routes, and then from another app (or executable) create a client and call these routes.
+The envisioned pattern when using this framework is to define routes in a shared file, create a server in one program (such as a helper tool) and register these routes, then from another program (such as an app) create a client and call these routes.

-**Routes**
+## Routes
 In a file shared by the client and server define one or more routes:
 ```swift
 let route = XPCRouteWithMessageWithReply("bezaddle",